R-Malik/hack112/readme.md

 ### 🎥 Player Controls for Pat (VISION)

-Please stand about 3-4 feet away from the webcam on your computer and try to stay to in frame.
+Please stand about 3-4 feet away from the webcam on your computer, face in the same direction as the character, and try to stay to in frame.
 The following inputs are pretty straightforward:

 JUMP = JUMP<br/>
 PUNCH = PUNCH<br/>